comp-mol-biol/cascade_computing/README.md

 ![MUT16-FFR phase-serperated condensate](./abstract.png)

 ## Background:
- MUT16 acts as a primary scaffold within \textit{C. elegans} mutator foci, where its Foci Forming Region (FFR) nucleates condensates that recruit downstream siRNA amplification machinery [1].
-This study elucidates the \textbf{molecular grammar of MUT16-FFR} phase separation by quantifying \textbf{residue-residue contact frequencies} and \textbf{contact lifetimes}, while characterizing the specific regulatory role of ionic associations in condensate formation.
+ MUT16 acts as a primary scaffold within *C. elegans* mutator foci, where its Foci Forming Region (FFR) nucleates condensates that recruit downstream siRNA amplification machinery [1].
+This study elucidates the **molecular grammar of MUT16-FFR** phase separation by quantifying **residue-residue contact frequencies** and **contact lifetimes**, while characterizing the specific regulatory role of ionic associations in condensate formation.

  previous work: